 A former student requesting to be reinstated as an active student should do so in writing.
 Supportive documentation and/or information concerning any mitigating circumstances should be noted in the request.
-The student shall be notified of the Reinstatement Review within five (5) business days following the decision of the Financial Aid Academic Appeals Committee.
+The student shall be notified of the Reinstatement Review withinfive (5) businessdays following the decision of the Financial Aid Academic Appeals Committee.

-Students who regains SAP at the end of the next payment period will have regained full eligibility for Title IV, HEA funding.
+Students who regain SAP at the end of the next payment periodwill have regained full eligibility for Title IV, HEA funding.

-LEAVE OF ABSENCE, INTERRUPTIONS, COURSE INCOMPLETES, CHANGE OF MAJOR, WITHDRAWALS, AND TRANSFER CREDITS
+LEAVE OF ABSENCE, INTERRUPTIONS, COURSE INCOMPLETES, CHANGEOF MAJOR, WITHDRAWALS, AND TRANSFER CREDITS